Async Rust, Part Three: IO

 }

 It starts listening on port 8000.0.0.0.0 is the special IP address that means "all IPv4 interfaces on this host".
 It's the standard way to listen for connections coming from anywhere, at least in examples that don't need IPv6 support.
 If we bound the listener to localhost instead, it would work when the client and the server were on the same machine, but it would reject connections from the network.
 For each connection it receives it writes a start message, sleeps for one second, and writes an end message.We could use write! or writeln! instead of format! to avoid allocating a String here, but that results in three separate writes to the TcpStream, one for the prefix, one for the number, and one more for the newline.
 That's probably slower than allocating.
-Separate writes also tend to appear as separate reads on the client side, so we'd need to do line buffering to avoid garbled output when running multiple clients at once.
+Separate writes also tend to appear as separate reads on the client side, so we'd need to do line buffering to avoid garbled output when we run multiple clients at once below.
 It's not guaranteed that the format! approach will come out as one read, but in small examples like these it generally does.
-Here's the client for our toy server:
+Here's a client for our toy server:

 fn main() -> io::Result<()> {